marbetschar/marco.betschart.name/projects/elementary-tasks.md

 ## Built For

-For users who need to manage tasks on the Gtk based Linux Desktop distribution named [elementary OS](https://elementary.io/).
+Users who need to manage tasks on the Gtk based Linux Desktop distribution named [elementary OS](https://elementary.io/).

 ## Built With